gortibaldik/visuallm/README.md

 ## VERSION: `0.2.1` changelog

-- added `visuallm.elements.text_input_element.TextInputElement`
+- added `visuallm.components.ChatComponent`, so you can now chat with the models!
+- added support for OpenAI API, so providing the token, you can chat with the OpenAI models!
 - refactoring and better code quality
-- resolved one dependabot alert
+- more documentation strings

 ## Installation